AdobeDocs/campaign-standard.en/help/integrating/using/integrating-with-experience-manager.md

     To learn how to configure the Externalizer, refer to this [page](https://docs.adobe.com/content/help/en/experience-manager-64/developing/platform/externalizer.html)

-* **Make sure your email templates are organized properly to avoid misuse.**
+* **Organize your email templates to avoid misuse.**
-    Say your organization is a national corporation with several brands in your portfolio.
-But to the general public, some of your brands appear to be competitors.
-If Brand A accidentally sends an email to Brand B customers, complete with personal information only Brand B should have, the reputation of both brands could suffer.

     Keeping templates organized ensures that the appropriate templates are in the appropriate folders, so content authors don’t choose the wrong ones by mistake.
-During implementation, the implementer should have created paths that guide authors to save templates in the right places.
-But if not, it can be done afterward.
-It’s just a matter of adding or customizing the “allowedPaths” property /content/campaigns/brandA/(/[^/]*)in Experience Manager Sites.
+During implementation, paths should be created to save templates in the right places.

+    For more information on templates, refer to this [page](https://docs.adobe.com/content/help/en/experience-manager-64/developing/platform/templates/templates.html#template-availability)

 * **Get quickly started with out-of-the-box components.**

-    Out-of-the-box components in Experience Manager for Campaign can help you get quickly started if your templates are simple and not overly complex.
+    Out-of-the-box components in Adobe Experience Manager for Adobe Campaign Standard can help you get quickly started if your templates are not complex.
-    There are seven out-of-the-box components in Experience Manager for Campaign that you can start using:
+    There are seven out-of-the-box components in Experience Manager that you can start using:
     1. Heading
     1. Image
     1. Link
     1. Scene7 Image Template